juji-io/datalevin/doc/search.md

 However, from the point of view of an end user, there is hardly a reason why these two should be separated.
 A database is for storing and querying data, so is a search engine.
 In a Datalog database, a full-text search function can be seen as just another function or predicate to be used in a query.
-For example, The On-Prem version of Datomic has a `fulltext` function that allows full text search on a single attribute, which is implemented with Lucene.
+For example, Datomic On-Prem has a `fulltext` function that allows full text search on a single attribute, which is implemented with Lucene.

 Datalevin has a built-in full text search engine that supports more powerful search across the whole database.
 The reason why developing a search engine of